norzvic/academic_website/content/research.md

 ### Work in Progress

+Nie, K. Bowing to five pecks of rice?
+The impact of economic incentives on cultural diversity and creativity.
+(Proposal accepted by *[Chinese Sociological Review](https://www.tandfonline.com/toc/mcsa20/current)*)\.

+Nie, K. Embracing Censorship: Why Musicians Welcome Music Regulation.
+(Proposal accepted by *[Chinese Journal of Sociology](https://journals.sagepub.com/home/chs)*)\.

 Nie, K. Does the internet foster cultural diversity and creativity?
 A mixed-methods comparative study of the music markets in the Japan, China, and the US.

-Nie, K. Embracing Censorship: Why Musicians Welcome Music Regulation.

 Zhang, B., & Ke Nie.
 Homeownership and Social Reproduction: New Evidences from PTA data.